 Am I the only one who spends hours reading toy reviews and guides at Christmas or birthday time – determined to find the ultimate toy for my kids and my pocketbook?
 I’m always sure I’ll find that perfect toy that will engage my kid’s minds and bodies and make them magically want to leave their ever calling screens behind.
 Lately, I’ve found that I don’t have to go far or spend much.
-In fact, some of the best toys of all time both for cognitive and emotional development are in our own home and backyard.
+In fact, some of the best learning toys of all time both for cognitive and emotional development are in my own home and backyard (and I’m guessing, yours too!).

 In his book How To Raise A Wild Child – The Art and Science of Falling In Love With Nature, Dr. Scott D. Sampson (Dr. Scott from Dinosaur Train!) referred to an article in Wired Magazine called “The 5 Best Toys of All Time.”
 I looked it up and was half-surprised to learn that rather than high-tech toys or well-crafted games, the list consisted of: